 Development and production of photosensor modules

-FlashCam is a concept for the camera of the medium-size telescopes (MSTs) for CTA.
-At ECAP, we are involved in the optimization, test, and production of the photosensor modules used in the camera, which includes a characterization of the photomultiplier tubes that the modules consist of.
+FlashCam is a concept for the camera of the Medium-Size Telescopes (MSTs) of CTA.
+At ECAP, we are involved in the optimization, testing, and production of the photosensor modules used in the camera, which includes the characterization of the photomultiplier tubes that the modules consist of.
 For this work, we collaborate with the Institute of Physics at the University of Zürich and the MPI-K Heidelberg.

 Development of fast (GHz) readout electronics

-We contribute to the Gamma-ray Cherenkov Telescope (GCT) camera concept for the small-size telescopes (SSTs) for CTA by developing fast readout electronics for the so-called TARGET ASIC chip.
-We are involved in the development, test, and integration of the readout chip.
+We contribute to the Gamma-ray Cherenkov Telescope (GCT) camera concept for the Small-Size Telescopes (SSTs) for CTA by developing fast readout electronics for the so-called TARGET ASIC chip.
+We are involved in the development, testing, and integration of the readout chip.
 This work is carried out together with groups at Oxford University, Leicester University, the University of Amsterdam, MPI-K Heidelberg as well as groups in the US and Japan.

-The production and test of mirror facets are an organizational and logistical challenge.
+The production and testing of telescope mirror facets is an organizational and logistical challenge.
 We pursue two different methods for the precise characterization of the mirrors for the different telescopes planned in CTA, namely the optical 2f-method and phase measuring deflectometry (PMD).

 Development of data analysis software